 In 2026, the MATE ROV Competition will supply compressed air at each station during the World Championship.
 Companies may connect to this compressed air via a [standard 1/4-inch NPT male fitting](#).
 See the [Compressed Air Guidelines](#) for more information on what MATE ROV provides and what companies are required to provide for their compressed air systems.
-For companies competing at an EXPLORER regional event, contact your [regional coordinator or visit your regional contest's website](#) as to whether compressed air will be provided at your regional competition.
+For companies at a regional event, contact [your regional coordinator or visit your regional contest's website](#) as to whether compressed air will be provided at your regional competition.